 IP PHONE INTEGRATION

-Contractor shall coordinate with the facility to integrate with IP Phone hardware supplier and software supplier.
+Coordinate with the facility to integrate with IP Phone hardware supplier and software supplier.

-Telco Interface and Cutover – Contractor shall coordinate testing and eventual cutover of pre-determined numbers to new SIP service.
+Telco Interface and Cutover: Coordinate testing and eventual cutover of pre-determined numbers to new SIP service.
 Configure and support testing of new SIP service with Raleigh Information Telecommunications Support Center (RITSC) Subject Matter Expert and the District IS Manager.

 CATEGORY 6 HORIZONTAL CABLING